kubeshark/docs/src/pages/en/integration_aws_s3.md

 description:  Kubeshark enables you to generate files (e.g. PCAPs) and upload them to an immutable datastore (e.g. AWS S3)
 layout: ../../layouts/MainLayout.astro
 ---
-> Use of this integration requires Pro license.
+> This integration is part of the [Pro edition](https://kubeshark.co/pricing).

 **Kubeshark** enables you to generate files (e.g. PCAPs) and upload them to an immutable datastore (e.g. AWS S3).

-You can read the [helper](/en/automation/helpers) section to read more about the available AWS S3 helpers.
+You can read the [helper](/en/automation/helpers) section to learn more about the available AWS S3 helpers.

 The most common helper would be the `vendor.s3.put` helper that uploads a file using the provided credentials.